The Science of Learning: Cognitive Psychology Strategies for Effective Teaching

 How Stress Impacts Learning and Memory

-Chronic stress impairs brain function, negatively affecting memory formation and recall.
-Stress-reduction strategies such as sleep hygiene, time management, and mindfulness enhance cognitive performance.
+Chronic stress impairs brain function and memory.
+Stress-reduction strategies like sleep hygiene and mindfulness boost cognitive performance.

 Optimizing Digital Learning for Better Cognitive Processing

-• Use clear instructional design and structured course materials.
+• Use clear instructional design and structured materials.

 Frequently Asked Questions (FAQs)